ErikCikalleshi/perf-oriented-dev/sol/9/sol.md

 ![Arrays vs. Linked Lists](lcc3/element_size_vs_operations_completed2.png)

 ### Insertion / Delete Ratio & Operations Completed
-When the ratio of insertions and deletions is 0%, indicating only read and write operations are performed.
-Conversely, when the ratio is 50%, linked lists outperform arrays because linked lists have O(1) time complexity for insertion and deletion, while arrays have O(n) due to potential shifting of elements.
+0% Ins/Del (100% Read/Write):
+With no insertions or deletions, the operations are primarily reads.
+Arrays excel in read operations due to their O(1) access time, leading to high performance.
+LinkedList: While read operations are O(n) in LinkedLists, the difference is less pronounced when no insertions or deletions occur, but Arrays still have a slight edge.

+50% Ins/Del (50% Insert/Delete, 50% Read/Write):

+Array: The performance degradation becomes very pronounced as insertions and deletions are as frequent as read and write operations.
+The O(n) complexity for insertions and deletions leads to a significant reduction in the number of operations completed.
+LinkedList: LinkedLists excel in this scenario as they efficiently handle the frequent insertions and deletions with O(1) complexity.
+This results in a much higher number of operations completed compared to arrays, which struggle with the high overhead of shifting elements.
 ### Locally
 ![Arrays vs. Linked Lists](local/ins_del_ratio_vs_operations_completed2.png)

 ### LCC3
 ![Arrays vs. Linked Lists](lcc3/ins_del_ratio_vs_operations_completed2.png)
 ### Number of elements & Operations Completed
-For a small number of elements, arrays are slightly better than linked lists due to their contiguous memory storage.
-However, as the number of elements increases, arrays become much more efficient compared to linked lists, as accessing elements in arrays is O(1) time complexity, whereas in linked lists, it's O(n).
-When the number of elements is extremely large, the performance difference between arrays and linked lists narrows, as the overhead of traversing a large array can offset the benefits of its contiguous memory storage.
+For a small number of elements, linked list are slightly better than arrays.
+This goes on until 1000 Elements.
+After that linked lists are way better than arrays.
+We need also to consider the element size.
+Which in this case with 8 Bytes, 512 Bytes and 8192 Bytes.
+We saw that with greater element sizes linked lists are faster than arrays and element size correlates with the number of elements.
 ### Locally
 ![Arrays vs. Linked Lists](local/number_of_elements_vs_operations_completed2.png)